-As you begin the process of implementing an Orange County estate that contains a trust, it is important to determine whether the trust involved is a revocable living trust or a testamentary trust.
+As you begin the process of implementing an Orange County estate that contains a trust, Testamentary vs. Living Trusts.
+It is important to determine whether the trust involved is a revocable living trust or a testamentary trust.
 A testamentary trust is one that is created only at the time of the decedent’s passing, usually under the terms of the will.
 In contrast, the revocable living trust is created during the lifetime of the decedent.
 An experienced Orange County trust lawyer can review the estate that you are implementing, in order to determine which type of trust is involved.

 In cases where a living trust is part of the estate, you will need to review the terms of the will that direct the transfer of the assets to the trust.
 Carefully consider the following: